hk10877/hk10877/README.md

 ## Hi I'm Harshita 👋

-I'm a Computer Science major at UT Austin with a strong focus on software engineering, AI/ML, and data science.
+I'm a **Computer Science** major at **The University of Texas at Austin** with a strong focus on software engineering, AI/ML, and data science.
 I have hands-on experience with Python, Java, C++, C, JavaScript, R, and SQL.
 I'm driven by problem-solving, collaboration, and building software that makes a real impact.
 I'm always eager to learn, grow, and take on new challenges!

 Here is my LinkedIn: https://www.linkedin.com/in/harshita-kumari-0108har/